 Listen to “For You, More Me, For Evermore” (with Dick Haymes) here:

 Listen to “Don’t Tell Me That Story” here:

 Listen to the alternate take of “Don’t Tell Me That Story” here:

 Listen to “There Is No Breeze” here:

-January 3, 1947: Till The Clouds Roll By went into general release after premiered at New York’s Radio City Music Hall in December 1946.
+January 3, 1947: Till The Clouds Roll By went into general release after it had premiered at New York’s Radio City Music Hall in December 1946.

 The Jerome Kern score was so popular that the newly formed MGM Records chose it as their first album to be released, and was the first “soundtrack album” (of songs as recorded for the film and not studio versions made later) ever released.
-Previously RCA had released a few songs from Disney’s “Snow White” but that release was not an actual soundtrack album as it was a sampler.
+Previously RCA had released a few songs from Disney’s “Snow White” but that release was more of a sampler of songs from the film and not an actual soundtrack album.
 This MGM Records release ushered in a new era in soundtrack albums.
 The label released soundtrack albums for all of Judy’s subsequent MGM films.

 Check out The Judy Garland Online Discography’s Till The Clouds Roll By soundtrack pages here.

 January 3, 1948: Easter Parade continued filming on the “Interior Hannah’s Hotel Suite” set as well as the “Interior Don’s Living Room” set.
 Judy was in makeup at 7 a.m.; on the set at 9 a.m.; dismissed at 4:30 p.m.